spectral-compute/scale-docs/docs/manual/differences.md

 program when run on NVIDIA GPUs is to use nonblocking CUDA streams explicitly, rather than relying on the implicit CUDA stream.

+### Host-side `__half` support

+The CUDA API allows many `__half` math functions to be used on both host and device.

+When compiling _non-CUDA_ translation units, you can include `<cuda_fp16.h>` and use the `__half` math APIs in host code.

+NVIDIA's CUDA implementation converts the `__half` to 32-bit `float`, does the calculation, and converts back.

+SCALE only allows these functoins to be used when the host compiler supports compiling fp16 code directly (via the `_Float16` type).
+Current versions of both gcc and clang both support this.

+This difference only applies to _non-CUDA_ translation units (ie. not `.cu` files) using compilers at least 2 years old.

+This means:

+- All `__half` APIs work in host code in `.cu` files.
+- `__half` APIs that perform floating point math will not compile in host code in non-CUDA translation units if an old host compiler is used.
+- The outcome of `__half` calculations on host/device will always be the same.
+- APIs for using `__half` as a storage type are always supported.

+SCALE bundles a modern host compiler at `<SCALE_DIR>/targets/gfxXXX/bin/gcc` you can use as a workaround if this edgecase becomes a problem.

 ## Enhancements

 ### Contexts where CUDA APIs are forbidden